A Collection of Jazz Poetry — Winter, 2020 Edition - Jerry Jazz Musician

 ………send them away, send them away

-while they sang ‘Blue Suede Shoes’ till Phoebe shrank again in bed and cried
+while they sang ‘Blue Suede Shoes’ till Phoebe shrank again in bed and cried.

 Suddenly the music stopped